 Why do you need an employee referral program?

 Your employees personally know your brand and company culture.
 They’re uniquely positioned to refer higher-quality candidates, new customers, or both.

-If you’re looking for employees, an employee referral program can boost your recruitment strategy, widen your talent pool, provide a strong impresssion of your employer brand, and streamline the hiring process.
+If you’re looking for employees, implementing an employee referral program can boost your recruitment strategy, widen your talent pool, provide a strong impresssion of your employer brand, and streamline the hiring process.

 - Having employees directly recommend candidates results in a shorter time-to-hire than putting out job posts.
 Referred applicants are able to start as early as 29 days after being referred, as opposed to 39 days for applicants hired through job boards, and 55 days for applicants hired through career sites.